mwelponer/cpp-pills/README.md

 }
 ```
 ### 3. weak pointers

-doesn't increment the reference count
+weak pointer doesn't increment the reference count of a shared pointer, so in the following example, when we get out of the inner scope, the memory gets freed.
+However we can still ask the weak pointer, are you expired? are you still valid?

 ```c++
 {
 	std::weak_ptr<Entity> anotherPtr;